-We will show you different methods you can use when sleeping with your hair extensions in or even wigs.
-This is for the women that have permanent extensions like keratin bond, cold fusion, sew-in or anything like that.
-These require you to sleep with your hair extensions in.
+We will show you different methods you can use when sleeping with your hair extensions or even wigs.
+This is for the women that have permanent extensions like keratin bond, cold fusion, sew-in, or anything like that.
+These require you to sleep with your hair extensions.
 It’s important to note that before you go to sleep, you must comb out all the tangles from your hair.
 If you have a lot of tangles, use a leave-in conditioner or detangler to carefully comb them out so that you don’t rip any of your extensions out.

 The reason why you shouldn’t go to bed with loose hair extensions or hair wig is that you’ll wake up with a lot of tangles in the morning.
 When you’re lying down and you roll around in your sleep, the hair rubs together and tangles and wraps around each other.
 You want to avoid that because you’ll spend less time in the morning dealing with it.

 Seeping with loose hair can permanently damage your wig or hair extensions over time and cause many problems like falling out, even breakage of the extensions.